 Small disclaimer: the following article is based on my personal experience.
-Some things may or may not apply to some people.
-I am not a graphic design expert (yet), some or all of the things stated below may be wrong in some people’s opinion but the purpose is solely for knowledge, advice and experience sharing.
+Some things may or may not apply to everyone.
+I am not a graphic design expert, some or all of the things stated below may be wrong in some people’s opinion but the purpose is solely for knowledge, advice and experience sharing.

 When I got my job as graphic designer, I knew almost nothing of the real life experience of what it means to have a job.
 I had just finished university studies and, to my shame, I admit I hadn’t had any other job until then.
 Now, six months of training and almost two years of work later, I know a whole lot more about graphic design and life in general so I decided to put it all in words and possibly help someone who wants to follow the same path.

 They say that some of the best things are the ones we don’t plan for, those that just happen.
 That’s what this job was for me, something that just happened.
 I didn’t think I would be qualified for it and even my boss confessed to me once that he did not plan on hiring me.
 When he saw that I kept showing up to training and was genuinely interested in graphic design, he gave me a chance.